rfwarn/TradingView-Alpaca-Bridge/README.md

 - Uses TradingView webhook.
 Can use ngrok, cloud service, etc. to connect webhook to server.
   - Add the following to the beginning of a strategy/indicator alert for buying/selling order: `{{strategy.order.action}} | {{ticker}}@{{close}} | {{strategy.order.id}} `...
 - Sets position size by incoming price from alpaca and settings (I like it this way to more accurately use backtesting in tradingview without having to worry about a wrong setting on that end).
+  - Currently only but and sells whole number amounts.
+Fractional trading will be added later.
 - If there's already an open order, it will cancel it and place new order as long as there is no position for buying, etc.
 - Stop loss and other similar features need to be handled in pine script.
 - Cancels any open order for the specified stock if another order is received then processes new order.